onury/grunt-jasmine-nodejs/README.md

     + **listStyle** — Type: `String` Default: `"indent"`
     Indicates the style of suites/specs list output.
 Possible values: `"flat"` or `"indent"`.
 Setting this to `"indent"` provides a better view especially when using nested (describe) suites.
 This option is only effective when verbosity level is set to `true` or `3`.

-    + **activity** — Type: `Boolean` Default: `true`
+    + **activity** — Type: `Boolean` Default: `false`
     Specifies whether to enable the activity indicator animation that outputs the current spec that is being executed.
+If your tests log extra data to console, this option should be disabled or they might be overwritten.

 - **reporters.junit**
     JUnit XML Reporter that outputs test results to a file in JUnit XML Report format.
 The default option values are set to create as few .xml files as possible.
 It is possible to save a single XML file, or an XML file for each top-level `describe`, or an XML file for each `describe` regardless of nesting.